sasjs/cli.sasjs.io/docs/sasjsconfig.md

 # SASjs Configuration

 The SASjs Config file provides the settings for your SASjs project.
 It is divided between root-level (applies to all targets) and target level (specific to a deployment target) settings.
 Target level settings always override root settings.
 The SASjs config file can existing within a project (local file) or in your home directory (global).
 When running the SASjs CLI, a search is made within the current directory, then all parent directories, for a `./sasjs/sasjsconfig.json` file.
-If none is found, then the global config is used by default.
-If the local is found, but the specified target is not found within it, then the global target will be searched then also.
+If none is found, then the user (home directory) config is used by default.
+If the project config is found, but the specified target is **not found within it**, then the user target will be searched also.

 ![sasjs config target behaviour](/img/targetBehaviour.svg)